 StreamCLIMES is a collaborative research project with Michael Bogan at the University of Arizona, Katie Costigan at the University of Louisiana Lafayette, Meryl Mims at Virginia Tech, Ben Ruddell and Abe Springer at Northern Arizona University, Albert Ruhi at the University of California Berkeley, Robert Pastel at Michigan Tech University, and Tom Neeson and Yang Hong at the University of Oklahoma.

 Together we will conduct one of the first coordinated projects to investigate how drying affects stream ecosystems in different climates across the southern half of the US.
 The work includes a significant field based component that integrates NEON stream research sites, where we will document the biodiversity, food web structure, and genetic connectivity of stream benthic invertebrate communities at perennial (continuously flowing) and intermittent (non-continuously flowing) stream sites.
 We will also develop a smartphone app designed for researchers and citizen scientists to map wet and dry reaches of streams and rivers.
 Later phases will include developing hydrological models that will predict stream drying patterns in the study river systems under different climate scenarios including climate oscillations and climate change, and spatial ecological models that will integrate field-collected data and hydrological model outputs to project how stream ecosystems will respond to large scale climate variability.
-This project is funded by the National Science Foundation Macrosystem Biology program.
+This project is funded by the National Science Foundation Macrosystem Biology program and will run from 2019-2023.

 The Dry Rivers Research Coordination Network is a network of ecologists and hydrologists who study streams.
 The DryRiversRCN will focus on advancing our understanding of “intermittent” rivers and streams, those which stop flowing or completely dry at some point in time.
 Historically these rivers and streams have been understudied or even ignored by researchers, but research has begun to show that the hydrology and ecology of intermittent rivers are very different from rivers that always flow.
 This means our current scientific understanding of streams and rivers is not accurate, as is biased towards the half of the Earth’s rivers that continuously flow and against the half that do not.
 We will organize a series of expert workgroups that will synthesize the growing body of research on intermittent river hydrology and ecology.